pieterbonnet/pbHolidaysComputation/README.md

     dFixedDay.Day = 28
     dFixedDay.AddDays = 1
 The calculation will give March 1st except for leap years where it will give February 29th.
-### Important note on the combination and order of the shifts
+### :warning: Important note on the combination and order of the shifts
 The calculation function will first consider the MondayIfSunday and FridayIfSaturday properties, which are cumulative.
 If these properties are used, it will stop there and ignore any other offsets.
 Otherwise, it will apply only ONE of the following conditions in the order below: